jpassing/jpki-net/README.md

 The library
 [uses the Windows CryptoAPI and CNG native APIs to implement these "missing" methods](https://jpassing.com/2021/12/05/importing-rsa-public-keys-in-downlevel-dotnet-and-dotnet-framework-versions/).

-`Jpki.Extensions` has no runtime dependencies and supports the following runtimes:
+`Jpki.Security.Cryptography` has no runtime dependencies and supports the following runtimes:
 * .NET Framework 4.7+
 * .NET 6.0+ (Windows)

-## Jpki.Fido
+## Jpki.Security.WebAuthn

 This library is a managed wrapper for the (semi-documented) Windows Hello [WebAuthn API](https://github.com/microsoft/webauthn) to create WebAuthn assertions and credentials in .NET.

-`Jpki.Fido` depends on `Jpki.Extensions` but has no further runtime dependencies.
+`Jpki.Security.WebAuthn` depends on `Jpki.Security.Cryptography` but has no further runtime dependencies.
 It supports the following runtimes:
 * .NET Framework 4.7+
 * .NET 6.0+ (Windows)